tarekkhelif/low-poly-app/README.md

 # Development Environment for React with JSX

-This is my setup for web development with React using VSCode.
+This is my setup for web development with React using VS Code.

+## Useage

+Clone this repository.
+Open in VS Code.
+While developing, run the app on the development server by running `npm start` on the command line in the root director of the app.
+Also run VS Code's debugger.

+Make sure the following VS Code extensions are installed:

+* Debugger for Chrome
+* ESLint
+* Flow Language Support
+* Prettier - Code formatter
+* stylelint

 ## Overview